SymfonyCasts/design-patterns/sfcasts/factory.md

 *abstract* factory.
 We've already created `AttackType` objects in a few places in our application.
 One of them is in the `CharacterBuilder`.
 Open that up and find the `createAttackType()` method.
-If we look at the `match` statement, we see that we're creating `AttackType` objects based on a string.
-If we open `GammeInfoCommand.php`, at the bottom... we have the *same* `match` statement.
+If we look at the `match` statement, we see that we're creating `AttackType` objects based on a string input.
+So, we're using the *single method* variant.
+If we open `GammeInfoCommand`, at the bottom... we have the *same* `match` statement.
 This duplicate code isn't *super* ideal because if we ever want to add a *new* `AttackType` or change the constructor arguments, we would have to find and update *all* of the places we instantiate them.
 In larger applications, this process would be error-prone and take a *ton* of time.

 Surely there's a better way, right?
 There *is*!
 We're going to refactor this code with a *factory*.
 Copy this `match` statement code, and inside the `src/`